Pingpong403/CloudRenderer/README.md

 I decided to revisit this project in early 2025 after having left it since I published it.
 Here's a list of all the changes I've made:

 - The new Color class is now the basis for anything color-related (so, basically everything)
-- The new Button class greatly improves the UI and UX
+- The re-done Button class greatly improves the UI and UX
 - The new Slider class enables easy custom colors
 - Added option to switch between the bouncing Source or the user's mouse as the source of light
 - Refactored to allow for any number of Color Buttons to be added.